 EP’s take at minimum a 4 year university degree and then they maintain registration with ESSA, the Exercise and Sports Science Australia body who ensures the integrity of the profession.
 If you combine this with the all the high quality evidence about the various roles that exercise plays in managing our health, happiness and well being and you have get one of the most important team members you can have in your corner.

 Our EPs Mike & Aidan are the main drivers of our Pascoe Vale gym exercise programs and take most of our classes.
 A one on one consultation with our EPs will leave you feeling invigorated for your health and fitness journey.
 You can expect to be supported, challenged and listened to as you work towards your health goals.

-Dominic Tan and Naveena Seethapathy are our two physios who use our gym in Pascoe Vale to the fullest.
+Naveena Seethapathy & Mouhamed Ziftawi are our two physios who use our gym in Pascoe Vale to the fullest.
 As physios they know that a strategically planned and guided gym workout is required to rehabilitate most injuries we can get throughout our lives.

 The role of a physio needs no introduction to most as physiotherapists make up the largest portion of all allied health.
 In saying this it can be nice to have a distinction as to the difference between a physio and an exercise physiologist.

 We like to think of it this way.

 If you’re acutely sore, have a new injury you need a diagnosis on or you need to have some more hands on therapy – book in with a physiotherapist.